Why do we need new area codes?

 While new technology can make life easier, the devices all require phone numbers.
 The growth of the telecommunications industry in recent years has led to a new phenomenon known as area code exhaust.
 Although the demand has somewhat slowed in the past few years, the need for new telephone numbers will only continue in the future.
 Because of this, the Public Utilities Commission of Ohio (PUCO) has developed several ways to manage area code exhaust and satisfy the continued need for new telephone numbers.

 What is "exhaust"?

 An area code reaches "exhaust" when nearly all of the telephone prefixes (or NXX codes) within that area code are assigned.
 NXX codes are the first three digits of a phone number that follow the area code.
 There are 792 possible NXX prefixes in each area code, each consisting of 10,000 numbers.
 The federal body that administers telephone number initially assigns telephone companies whole NXX codes in blocks of 10,000 numbers.
-Because of this, it is normally a shortage of NXX codes that leads to area code exhaust, instead of a shortage of actual telephone numbers.

 Who is in charge of area codes?

 The Federal Communications Commission (FCC) has jurisdiction over telephone number administration, while the North American Numbering Plan Administration (NANPA) manages the administration and assignment of area codes in the United States.
 The FCC has given each state the authority to decide how to introduce new area codes.
 In Ohio, the PUCO makes these decisions.